We hear this one from time to time, so let’s just get this out of the way.

 Despite what you may read in certain ‘historical’ novels, she wasn’t that influential, and in any case, Henry VIII only met her in 1520 – ten years after the name Mary Rose was first recorded as the name of the ship.

 So no, it’s not her.

 This is one of the more popular ones, constantly being recycled in news articles and internet ‘history facts’ lists, but does it stand up to scrutiny?

 Mary Tudor is generally regarded by people who propose this theory as being Henry’s favourite sister.
 While there is some truth to this, would he name his brand new warship after her?

 There are two problems with this.
 Firstly, at the time ships were rarely, if ever, named after actual people.
-While there are a few exceptions (John Cabot’s The Matthew, for example, may have been named after his wife (!)), it’s unlikely that Henry would have chosen the name of his sister over his wife, Katherine of Aragon, whom he had married for political purposes.
+While there are a few exceptions (John Cabot’s The Matthew, for example, may have been named after his wife (!)), it’s unlikely that Henry would have chosen the name of his sister over his wife, Katherine of Aragon, whom he had recently married for political purposes.